 Shared layer

-The shared content of the model is the key for interoperability.
-It is intended to enable exchange of invoices across countries and other invoicing domains in a way that can be processed automatically by the receiver, while it does not necessarily fully support all requirements for the sender.
+The shared content of the semantic data model is the key for interoperability.
+It is intended to enable exchange of invoices across invoicing domains in a way that they can be processed automatically by the receiver, although it does not necessarily fully support all requirements of the sender.
 The main characteristics of the shared content are the following:

 It is defined and used in the same way in all invoicing domains.